atao60/java2xtend/README.md

 This is where this project comes in.

-It used the version 2.9.0.beta3 of *Xtend*.
+It was a good opportunity to learn more about:

+- [OpenShift Online](https://www.openshift.com/products/online): this PAAS platform provides a free plan which is enough to set up an online service.
+So you can try the *Xtend*'s Java to Xtend converter at [j2x converter](http://j2xconverter-atao60.rhcloud.com/).
+- [Github](https://github.com/) as a [Maven](https://maven.apache.org/) repository: this capability is very useful to use the present project as a base of the above [online project](https://github.com/j2xconverter).

 Licenses & credits
 ------

 Licenced under [Eclipse Public License](http://www.eclipse.org/legal/epl-v10.html).

-There is a first attempt to do a Java converter from scratch, see [Krzysztof Rzymkowski project](https://github.com/rzymek/java2xtend).
+There is a first attempt to create a Java converter from scratch, see [Krzysztof Rzymkowski's project](https://github.com/rzymek/java2xtend).

 Java Patterns
 -------